puriketu99/porky/README.md

-##Without coding test, test automation for JavaScript.
+#Without coding test, test automation for JavaScript.

 ##Principal use

 Regression test.
 This is effective when checking whether there are any other influences when a part is corrected.

-##Not suitable
+##Not suitable use

 Test first.